Personal data protection

 In addition to the main legislative acts on data protection referred to above, specific provisions on data protection are also set down in sector-specific legislative acts, such as:

-4. The EU’s main international arrangements on data transfers
+4. The EU’s main arrangements on transatlantic data transfers

-Under Article 45 of the GDPR, the Commission has the power to determine whether a country outside the EU offers an adequate level of data protection, be that on the basis of its domestic legislation or of the international commitments it has entered into.
+Under Article 45 of the GDPR, the Commission has the power to determine whether a country outside the EU offers an adequate level of data protection, whether on the basis of its domestic legislation or of the international commitments it has entered into.

-While data transfers between the EU and North America have increased exponentially, with the US dominating private online advertising and surveillance[5], Parliament has adopted numerous resolutions raising concerns about transatlantic data flows.
-In particular, it considered that the EU-US Privacy Shield Decision does not provide the adequate level of protection required by EU law, while the CJEU has repeatedly invalidated the European Commission’s adequacy decisions concerning the US (see its rulings of 2015 on Safe Harbour in Schrems and of 2020 on the EU-US Privacy Shield in Schrems II).
+While data transfers between the EU and the United States have increased exponentially, with the United States dominating private online advertising and surveillance, Parliament has adopted numerous resolutions raising concerns about transatlantic data flows.
+In particular, it considered that the EU-US Privacy Shield Decision does not provide the adequate level of protection required by EU law, while the CJEU has repeatedly invalidated the Commission’s adequacy decisions concerning the US (see its rulings of 2015 on Safe Harbour in Schrems and of 2020 on the EU-US Privacy Shield in Schrems II).

 b.
 EU-US Umbrella Agreement